MargineanuAndrei/PER-app/README.md

 **Steps to run app:**
 1. you need to have `nodejs`, `yarn` and `docker` installed
 2. clone project on your local machine
 3. `cd PER-app` && `cd api`
 4. in a terminal run command `yarn install`
-5. check if the porst 3000 and 5432 are emphy on your localhost
+5. check if the ports 3000 and 5432 are empty on your localhost
 6. run command `yarn run start:db`
 7. open second terminal run command `yarn run migrate`
 8. after it's finished run command `yarn run seed`
 9. after it's finished run command `yarn run start`